hallcristobal/tpgz/README.md

 - transform/warp                // Toggle flag for transforming/warping
 - wolf sense                    // Toggle flag for having wolf sense

+dungeon flags menu:
+- have map                      // Toggle dungeon map for current dungeon
+- have compass                  // Toggle compass for current dungeon
+- have boss key                 // Toggle boss key for current dungeon
+- have small keys               // Toggle small keys for current dungeon

 inventory menu:
 - item wheel                    // Can set the 24 item wheel slots to any item
-- pause menu (TBD)              // Can modify the pause menu collection (not implemented yet)
+- pause menu                    // Can modify the pause menu collection
+- amounts menu                  // Can modify ammo / collectible amounts

 memory menu:
 - Add memory watches to the screen